• Skip to primary navigation

 9. Healthy back up food

 It's always a good idea to have bail out food stocked in your freezer or pantry to give yourself a break.
 Maybe some chicken strips, meatballs, or bbq that's already made for you.
-Almost every grocery store carries options for this kind of food with decent ingredients.
+Costco or Sam's is great for this kind of food, but almost every grocery store carries options for this kind of food with decent ingredients.
+Kevin's Natural Foods are a great option.
 Figure out what you like, feel no shame, and keep a few of these on hand to intentionally give yourself a break from cooking.
 Friday night is my favorite night to include this in my meal plan.
 It's something a little fun and requires no work from you after a long week.

 Reader Interactions